yorkulibraries/sparksitemap/README.md

 # sparksitemap

-Make an [XML sitemap](http://www.sitemaps.org/protocol.html) for the SPARK web site (http://www.yorku.ca/spark/).
+Make a human-readable sitemap or an [XML sitemap](http://www.sitemaps.org/protocol.html) for the SPARK web site (http://www.yorku.ca/spark/).

 # Configuration

-A few variables can be customized at the top of the script, but they shouldn't need changing.
+A few variables can be customized at the top of the scripts, but they shouldn't need changing.

+# Usage: humanmap

+Move to the root directory of the SPARK content (where the home `index.html` file is, and directories such as `academic_integrity/`).
+Then run

+    $ /path/to/humanmap > sitemap-fragment.html

+`sitemap-fragment.html` will require editing by hand to fix up minor problems, and then it will be ready to include in the real sitemap file.

-# Usage
+# Usage: sparksitemap

 Move to the root directory of the SPARK content (where the home `index.html` file is, and directories such as `academic_integrity/`).
 Then run